 This framework plan relates to lands off the L5018 to the northwest of the Ashbourne Business Park.
 These lands extend to 32.7 ha in area.
-It is intended that these lands shall provide for light industrial and industrial office type employment in a high quality campus environment.
-The framework plan for these lands shall include inter alia:
+It is intended that these lands shall

 - A comprehensive landscaping scheme. - Details of overall site and building layout. - Provision of adequate public lighting and footpaths throughout the lands. - High quality design, finish and layout. - Infrastructural requirements including access for vehicle, pedestrians, cyclists and people with disabilities, car parking and vehicle turning. - Access via the existing entrance off the L5018 or utilising existing access points onto the national road network.
 Access arrangements shall be determined as part of the framework plan